ahmadibrahim/REST-DOC/reponse_http.md

 {
 "code":400,
 "status":"error",
+"message" :
+    {
+        code: UserAbsent"
-"message" : "The request is invalid.
-Rent no more present" "details" :
+        "The request is invalid.
+Rent no more present" }
+"details" :
     [
         {